santosomar/RAG-for-cybersecurity/part4_rag_examples/README.md

-# Basic RAG Example - Part 1: Vector Store Creation
+# Basic RAG Example: Vector Store Creation

 This is an example script by Omar Santos that demonstrates how to create and persist a Chroma vector store from a text file using LangChain.
 It's designed as an educational example for implementing Retrieval-Augmented Generation (RAG) systems.